 - Heavy metals like lead, mercury, cadmium, and arsenic.

-- Chemical solvents and synthetic compounds.
+- Chemical solvents and man-made compounds.

-- Organic pollutants including oils, fats, and greases.
+- Organic pollutants, including oils, fats, and greases.

 Impact on Freshwater Ecosystems